If you’re having trouble connecting to your data warehouse, run through these steps to identify the problem.

-If you are using a hosted database service, go to its console and verify that its status is Green.
-If you have direct access to a command line interface, log in and make sure that it is up and running and accepting queries.
+How to detect this: Database servers occasionally go down.
+If you’re using a hosted database service, go to its console and verify its status.
+If you have direct access to a command-line interface, log in and make sure that it’s up and running and accepting queries.

-It’s out of the scope of this troubleshooting guide to get your data warehouse server back up.
-Check with whomever set it up for you!
+How to fix this: It’s out of the scope of this troubleshooting guide to get your data warehouse server back up—please check with whomever set it up for you.

 nc -v your-db-host 5432

-It’s out of the scope of this troubleshooting guide to change your network configuration.
-Talk to whomever is responsible for the network your data warehouse is running on.
+How to fix this: It’s out of the scope of this troubleshooting guide to change your network configuration—please check with whomever is responsible for the network your data warehouse is running on.

 If your credentials are incorrect, you should see an error message letting you know if the database name or the user/password are incorrect.

-If you see the error message, “Your question took too long,” something in your setup timed out.
-Depending on the specifics of your deployment, this could be a timeout in:
+How to detect this: If you see the error message, “Your question took too long,” something in your setup timed out.
+Depending on the specifics of your deployment, the problem could be in:

-Fixing this depends on your specific setup.
-Here are some potentially helpful resources:
+How to fix this: Fixing this depends on your specific setup.
+These resources may help: